How to Make an Origami Crane

 Step 1

-Start with the white side of the paper facing up and fold in half diagonally.
+Start with the colored side of the paper facing up in a diamond position.
+Fold and unfold along both diagonals (horizontal and vertical).

 Step 2